Anita-Mul/ChatRoom/README.md

 # ChattingRoom

-A simple and easy online chatting room built by JavaScript,Socket.io, MaterializeCss and ExpressJS,
+A simple and easy online chatting room built by JavaScript, Socket.io, MaterializeCss and ExpressJS,

 ## Getting Started